samaneh-hesabi/Predictive_Docker_Linear_Regression/README.md

 ### 4.9.
 Step 9: Attach VS Code to the Container

-- Open VS Code and press Ctrl+Shift+P.
+Follow these steps carefully:

+1. Press `Ctrl+Shift+P` to open the command palette.
-- Select "Dev Containers: Attach to Running Container…".
+2. Type and select `Dev Containers: Attach to Running Container…`.
-- Choose the container named "your-project_container".
-A new VS Code window will be opened.
+3. Choose the container named `your-project_name`.
+A second VS Code window will open.
-- In VS Code, press open folder.
-Then, in the top box, you will see /root.
-Delete root to see app.
-Finally, you will see all your project files, including data_prep.py and exploratory_analysis.ipynb.
+4. In the second VS Code window, click `Open Folder`.
+In the top box, you will see `/root`.
+Delete `root` to reveal `app`.
+Select `app` and click `OK`.
+You will then see all your project's folders and files.
+5. In the second VS Code window, install the following extensions: `Docker`, `Dev Containers`, `Python`, and `Jupyter`.
+If you see a `Reload the window` button after installing each extension, make sure to click it every time.
+6. You are all set and can continue.

+**Note**: In `Step 11`, if you cannot select the kernel, close the second VS Code window and repeat steps 1, 2, 3, and 4.
+The correct kernel will then be automatically attached to the notebooks.

 ### 4.10.
 Step 10: Run the Python Script

-In the VS Code terminal (inside the container), run:
+In the VS Code terminal, open the terminal.
+You will see a bash which means you are inside the container.
+Run:

 ```
-python data_prep.py
+python scripts/data_prep.py
 ```

 You should see the expected output (for example, "hi").